paulsump/futurama_quiz/README.md

 - Back button gesture clip?
 It's area seams bigger than it should be.
 Reproduce: ResultsPage.
 - Or maybe that was just the bug that happens when you tap too fast after it starts to navigate to the ResultsPage?
-- ListView drag gesture doesn't work in landscape on Biography/Zoidberg.
+- ListView drag gesture doesn't work in landscape on Biography e.g. Zoidberg.

 ## To do

 - Multiple Stars?
-- Fetch again button
+- Fetch 'Try Again' button
-- perhaps use backup json assets because the API has been so unstable today?
+- Perhaps use backup json assets because the API has been so unstable today?
 I don't want it to go wrong on the day.
+This looks too much like a cheat, also the tests would be confusing, so no.
-- use questionsErrorMessage and charactersErrorMessage in test.
+- Use questionsErrorMessage and charactersErrorMessage in test.
 Maybe on ui too?
 - More obvious Character, Quiz and Restart Quiz buttons.
 - Run on Android 7 (API 24) or greater.